Epsilon ferry Review and Specifications

 Review of Epsilon ferry

-As cruiseferry, Epsilon has a total of 70 cabins (total stateroom capacity 276 passsengers), all of which are air-conditioned and with en-suite bathrooms.
-The ferry company provides bed linens, towels and toiletries.
+As cruise ferry, Epsilon has a total of 70 cabins (total stateroom capacity 276 passengers), all of which are air-conditioned and with en-suite bathrooms.
+The ferry company provides bed linens, towels, and toiletries.
 The ship also has wheelchair-accessible cabins (adapted for disabled passengers).
 Priority boarding is offered to all car drivers.

 Epsilon staterooms are all located on deck 6 (disabled are on deck 5) and in the following categories:

 - 3-star Twin Outside (4-berth Window Cabin with 2 lower beds / non-convertible to a queen, 2 pull-down bunk beds, mini-fridge)